Generalized symmetry enriched criticality in (3+1)d: SET to non-invertible SSB transition

 Thus, at $\theta=\pi(2k+N)$ the non-invertible time-reversal symmetry $\mathsf{T}_{2k}$ is spontaneously broken.
 The domain walls obey the non-invertible fusion rules of Eq.~\eqref{eq: non-invertible fusion rules}.

 There is no topological order for either of the TQFTs\footnote{This statement does not always hold for generic odd $N$ and $k$.
 It is also possible for one of the TQFTs to have topological order so that the $\mathbb{Z}_N$ magnetic one-form symmetry is spontaneously broken to a subgroup.
-But since $k+(N-1)/2$ and $k+(N+1)/2$ are coprime, if $S_\pm$ has topological order, then $S_\mp$ is necessarily topologically trivial.} in Eq.~\eqref{eq: non-invertible tqft states} because of the identity\footnote{This identity follows from
+But since $k+(N-1)/2$ and $k+(N+1)/2$ are coprime, if $S_\pm$ has topological order, then $S_\mp$ necessarily does not.} in Eq.~\eqref{eq: non-invertible tqft states} because of the identity\footnote{This identity follows from

 } $\gcd(N,(\tilde{n}\pm 1)/2)=\gcd(k^2,(k^2+2k\pm 1)/2)=1$, which holds for any integer $k$.
 Thus, the $\mathbb{Z}_N$ magnetic one-form symmetry is unbroken, and the ground state degeneracy in this phase is two on any manifold.
 Integrating out the dynamical fields in Eq.~\eqref{eq: non-invertible tqft states}, we obtain responses for the background $\mathbb{Z}_{k^2}$ two-form gauge field $B_{\mu\nu}$ of